Jorge0594/BatAlgorithm---Travelling-Salesman-Problem/README.md

 algorithm = BatAlgorithm(5, 50, 1.0, 5.0, 0.995, 0.995, 0.98, 0.02, g)
 ```
 3. Call the method **execute** of the BatAlgorithm.py to start the execution.
-Resturns a list of vertex that represents the best path with the minimun cost.
+Returns a list of vertex that represents the best path with the minimun cost.
 ```python

 solution = algorithm.execute()